 "Other business activities," otherwise known as "OBAs" include any business activities outside the scope of one's role with the company, including any activity as an employee, independent contractor, sole proprietor, officer, director, or partner of another business organisation, regardless of whether compensation is involved.
-Employees must receive approval from the head of their business unit and the company's internal legal counsel prior to accepting an OBA.
+Employees must receive approval from the head of their business unit and consult the company's Corporate Compliance Team prior to accepting an OBA.

 Prior approval is not required to serve on boards of charities or small, private family holding companies that have no relation to the company.
 For greater clarity, approval is not needed to serve on the board of a family holding company which is an extension of one's personal business affairs; however, it is needed to serve on the board of a private operating business with significant operations.
-When in doubt as to whether you need to obtain permission, ask the company's internal legal counsel.
+When in doubt as to whether you need to obtain permission, ask the company's Head of Corporate Compliance.